 Since we will be working collaboratively on many assignments, and since learning is a communal effort, your regular attendance is vital.
-If you miss more than six classes, you will receive an “F” for the course.
-And since some things come up unexpectedly, please remember you have six absences to account for these unexpected happenings.
+If you miss more than than four classes, you will receive an “F” for the course.
+And since some things come up unexpectedly, please remember you have four absences to account for these unexpected happenings.

 Here is the deal: late work is not accepted.
 HOWEVER, you can turn in one task or homework or whatever one week late.
 Just let me know beforehand.
 And, if it’s a partner project, only one of you needs to use the extension. **Quizzes can be made up if you have an excused absence on the day of the quiz.**

-The computers, the laptops, cell phones and iPads are allowed for taking notes and class discussion related searches.
-They are not for random surfing, texting, skyping, or tweeting no matter how uninterested you might be.
-So if you aren’t using digital tech. for class, it’ll result in an absence. iWatch EXCEPTION – if an iWatch rings or bleeps an incoming text during class, you are exempt from the above rule for two occurrences as long as you allow us to use your iWatch for five minutes.
+Class computers, personal laptops, smartphones, and iPads are for taking notes and class discussion related searches.
+They are not for tweeting, texting, tiktoking, twitching or gramming no matter how uninterested you might be.
+So if you aren’t using digital tech for class, it’ll result in an absence.
+MCU EXCEPTION – if a digital distraction occurs and it is a notification about something happening in the next phase of the MCU, you are exempt from the above rule for one happening.
+You must allow me to read the article immediately.